trolund/hygge-wasm/README.md

 # HyggeWasm - The Hygge to WebAssembly compiler

-This is the source code HyggeWasm, the WebAssembly compiler for the Hygge programming language.
+This is the source code `HyggeWasm`, the WebAssembly compiler for the Hygge programming language.
 HyggeWasm is based on `hyggec` by Alceste Scalas.

 HyggeWasm has been developed as part of the master thesis "Design and Implementation of a WebAssembly Compiler Back-End for the High-Level Programming Language Hygge" by Troels Lund at Technical University of Denmark.
 (DTU).

 ## Software Requirements

-  * .NET 8.0 (for compiling and running `hyggec`)
+  * .NET 8.0 (for compiling and running `HyggeWasm`)
     - On Ubuntu and Debian GNU/Linux: `apt install dotnet8`
     - On MacOS: `brew install dotnet@8`
     - On Windows: <https://dotnet.microsoft.com/en-us/download>